TULiberalArts/Creative-Writing/pages/next-stops.md

 title: Next Stops
 permalink: /next-stops/
 description: >-
   Careers for English majors include journalism and publishing, advertising and marketing, education, law and in social services.
 Take your pick!
 keywords: 'Careers for English Majors, Careers for English Degrees, BA in English jobs'
 layout: page
 published: true
 ---
 ## What Can I Do with a Degree in Creative Writing?
-What do you do with a degree in Creative Writing?
-Take your pick.
+Take your pick!
 Employers look for people who can think both critically and creatively.
 The BA in English at Temple — with its emphasis on both creative and critical scholarship, and the option of a creative writing concentration — is ideally suited to prepare students to succeed in the corporate and non-profit sectors, in academic professions and in entrepreneurial endeavors.
 From mayoral campaigns to musicology, recent Temple grads are putting their English degrees to work in a variety of fields and careers.
 English majors are prepared for careers that involve writing or editing - whether the subject matter is an advertising campaign, an essay, a grant proposal, a legal documents or a website.
 English majors also find non-writing and editing careers in fields that include business, education, government, law, librarianship, marketing and social services.

 The Department of English has a well-established internship program and offers students a wealth of opportunities to work in the real world even before graduation, and a popular career seminar keeps them up-to-date on the exciting possibilities available after graduation.
 Recently, English majors have secured internships in organizations across several industries, including